SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/subscriptions-and-alerts/create-new-subscription.md

 ---
-title: Create New Subscription
-description: >-
-  This section describes how to create scheduled Subscriptions for SPDocKit reports.
+description: This section describes how to create scheduled Subscriptions for SPDocKit reports.
 Data you receive from these subscriptions is gathered from the last loaded farm snapshot information.
-author: Iva Novoselic
-date: 17/05/2017
 ---

 # Create New Subscription